andrewharvey/geojson-polygon-labels/README.md

 Command line tool to generate point labels from GeoJSON polygons.
 Point and Line features present in the input are ignored.
 Internally we use [geojson-flatten](https://github.com/mapbox/geojson-flatten) to get seperate point labels for MultiPolygons and GeometryCollections and [polylabel](https://github.com/mapbox/polylabel) to generate the position of the label by finding the *pole of inaccessibility*.

+Original properties are retained, however an `_area` property is added which is designed to aid in selecting which labels to show/hide based on the zoom level.

 ## Build

     npm install